Mvk122/UOM-CompSci-Notes/implementingSystemOnChip/week7/3_AXI_Interfaces.md

 ![[Pasted image 20240101184535.png]]
 * When valid and ready are asserted, a transfer takes place.
 This has a much lower latency than a handshake mechanism.
 * Since packets can get stuck on some phases (i.e a wait signal), there is a challenge on when to assert ready:
 	* Option 1: Assert ready only when the block is empty and ready to receive data.
-This option is too slow as it requires the ready signal to be propogated through the pipe
+This option is too slow as it requires the ready signal to be propagated through the pipe, thus slowing the throughput in half.
+	* Option 2: Be prepared to receive data even if a current packet could not be passed on.
+This retains the full speed but requires an additional latch for the additional data.